The Four Hybrid Workplace Models for the Future of Work

 With employees being almost full-time in the office, Traditionalists won’t be downsizing their real estate portfolios.
 On the contrary, space planning tools and virtual scenarios will be used to manage existing space, test out new floor plans, and return everyone to the workplace in phases.
 Desk booking and conference room software and COVID-19 wellness checks will be in place to monitor attendance and ensure a safer workplace experience for office employees.

-This hybrid work model is a natural fit for companies whose culture or type of work isn’t compatible with remote work—law firms that rely on in-person communication, pharmaceutical companies where employees can’t complete laboratory focused tasks while working from home, etc.
+This hybrid work model is a natural fit for companies whose culture or type of work isn’t compatible with remote work but rather face-to-face office first teams—law firms that rely on in-person communication, pharmaceutical companies where employees can’t complete laboratory focused tasks while working from home, etc.

 Architects are sticking with mostly remote workers for now, but they’ll keep some of their locations open for in-person work and collaboration.
 Employees will spend most of the week working remotely and bookable desks will be available on request at select office locations.